upbound/docs/content/core-concepts/kcl/resource-schemas.md

 To take full advantage of the KCL IDE experience with resource schemas, you need to declare the resource type.
 Here's an example:

-To use the KCL VSCode extension with resource schemas, you must declare a resource type.
+To use the KCL Visual Studio Code extension with resource schemas, you must declare a resource type.

 In the example below, adding the `v1beta1.Instance` resource enables code